Social Media Name Checker

 What is OSINT?

 Open Source Intelligence — the collection and analysis of publicly available information.
-Username enumeration is a common OSINT technique used by security researchers and investigators.
+Username enumeration is a common OSINT technique used by security researchers and investigators to build profiles of individuals.

 Should I register on platforms I don't use?